 Recruiting, relaunching and promoting

-New brand banner, new brand leaflets, new brand posters, new brand digital assets: logo etc – all of the above can be found on the brand centre.
+New brand banner, new brand leaflets, new brand posters, new brand digital assets including the u3a logo – all of the above can be found on the brand centre.

 Model emails and letters for promotion and recruitment – for organisations running pre-retirement courses, councillors/MPS/faith communities/health professionals, employers and HR managers – this is a How to guide containing a number of different model letters and emails which can be customised by your u3a.
 Downloadable version.

 Enrolling, welcoming, inducting and following up new members

 Online Welcome pack for new members – for new u3a members – from u3a brand centre and can be customised for your u3a.